 Examples (more-or-less in alphabetical order):

 - All In A Row was an infamous British play about a family living with an autistic child, and was so rife with Unfortunate Implications that it pissed off anyone who could plausibly relate.
 The family is portrayed as being so deeply unhappy that there's no real point in caring about anyone.
 The alcoholic mother constantly complains about having an autistic child, the pothead father pulls numerous horrible stunts and sets his son up to take the blame each time, and the child is a non-verbal, aggressive monster often compared to a housepet.
 But by far, the biggest point of contention is that the autistic son is played by a (rather terrifying) puppet, as their attempts at invoking Disabled Character, Disabled Actor failed miserably due to their poor understanding of both autism and child actors note .
 Connor Ward tears into it here, and Patchwork Heart rips it apart here.
 You can also read various reviews of it here.

 - The 2013 Hollywood production of Bill & Ted's Halloween Adventure is one of several productions that form part of Universal Studios' Halloween Horror Nights theme event.
 This particular one saw them being whisked away to Oz, and it was outstandingly horrible.
-The humor was very underwhelming, mostly comprising of tired pop-culture references.
+The humor was very underwhelming, mostly comprised of tired pop-culture references.
 But what truly pushed it over the edge was material that would be ridden with appallingly tasteless, but even more offensively unclever and tired bits:

 - Superman getting hit with "pixie dust" and turning into a Macho Camp stereotype, coming on to Bill and Ted (much to their discomfort), and then leaving the stage to submit to the whims of a similarly fey George Takei.

 - Kim Jong-un mixing up his "L"s and "R"s.

-- Ron Burgundy comparing Munchkinland with the Hispanic-majority Los Angeles suburb of Van Nuys, because both are "a very colorful place full of lots of unemployed people who barely speak English".
+- Ron Burgundy comparing Munchkinland to the Hispanic-majority Los Angeles suburb of Van Nuys, because both are "a very colorful place full of lots of unemployed people who barely speak English".

 - The strong implication that Wreck-It Ralph was going to rape an unconscious Nicki Minaj.